ashmichheda/twitter-bot/README.md

 * **last_seen_id.txt** - This file contains the ID of the tweet that my_twitter_bot.py has seen last.

 ### Twitter Bot functionality
-* My bot responds to tweets mentioning my account with the questions like 'How are you?' or 'All good?' with the text "I am good!"
+* My bot responds to tweets mentioning my account to the questions like 'How are you?' or 'All good?' with the text "Hi!
+I am doing good!"

 #### Bot demo screen-shot